pywbem/pywbemtools/docs/pywbemclicommands.rst

     ReturnValue=0
     arrBool=true, false

-Or using the wild card to create a selection list for the instance names
+Or using the wildcard to create a selection list for the instance names

 .. code-block:: text